Sakeswap/sakeperp-arbitrageur/README.md

 **[English](README.md)** **[中文](README_CN.md)**

-The `sakeperp-arbitrageur` is an arbitrage bot that executes automated trading strategies between SakePerp ([site](https://sakeperp.fi/)) and centralized perpetual exchange like Binance/FTX/Huobi/OKex.
+The `sakeperp-arbitrageur` is an arbitrage bot that executes automated trading strategies between SakePerp ([site](https://sakeperp.fi/)) and centralized perpetual exchange like Binance/FTX.

 # Default Strategy
-The default strategy is to "buy low, sell high" to make profit between two different exchanges.
+The basic logic is "buy low, sell high" to make profit between two different exchanges.

 The logic behind the the strategy is that the independent price discovery during SakePerp and CEX may lead to price difference for the same trading pair sometimes, but they tend to be consistent in the long term.